vukrosic/ultimate-ai-research-and-engineering-course/README.md

 If you don't know Python, [click here](beginner-course) for the Python course.

+This repo also contains [speedruns](speedruns) - reserarch / engineering / optimization challenges for you to contribute to open source and learn new skills.

 I recommend making a copies of the notebooks (Open notebook -> File -> Save copy to drive).

 ---